 - Work with a financial advisor and CPA.
 This level of professional insight will help ensure that your business’s finances remain on track, that you remain in good standing with tax authorities, and that you’re saving for personal milestones and retirement.

 - Keep reading.
-Education is crucial when you’re starting, running, or growing a company.
+Education is crucial when you’re starting, running, or growing a company and business strategy.
 Make sure you maintain a growth mindset by reading and expanding your knowledge base, which will help evolve your business model.

-A valuable first step to take is to get crystal clear on your goals, and writing down your ideas is a great place to start.
+A valuable first step to take is to get crystal clear on your goals and business plan, and writing down your ideas is a great place to start.
 Take out a notebook and create two lists — one for reasons why you’re excited to start your own business and one that documents your personal risks.
 This insight will help you push past the barriers that have the potential to hold you back.

 Level up your brand communications with a chatbot.
 Sign up for a free trial with ManyChat.